-Sometimes our kids won’t do what we want (surprise surprise!)
-I’ve seen kids slapping a parent’s face.
+Sometimes, our kids won’t do what we want (surprise surprise!)
+During one meditation, I saw a child repeatedly slapping her mother’s face, for example.
 What can we do about this when we are trying to meditate?

 I acknowledge that what I have to say here may be challenging.
 All I ask is that you listen, and reflect on whether there might be truth in it.